onesteplicensing/jekyllized-story/README.md

-Jekyllized Story by HTML5 UP and Stevo html5up.net | @ajlkn smledbetter.com | @thecoachstevo
+# Jekyllized Story by [HTML5 UP](https://html5up.net/story), [Stevo](https://github.com/smledbetter), and [Creative Directions](https://creativedirections.work)
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+This template is free for personal and commercial use under the [CCA 3.0 license](license.md)

-Jekyllized Story is a Franken-theme created mostly from HTML5 UP's [Story](https://html5up.net/story) with a drawer menu and blog layout from [Phantom](https://html5up.net/phantom), and a custom header menu.
+**Jekyllized Story** is a Franken-theme created mostly from HTML5 UP's [Story](https://html5up.net/story) with a drawer menu and blog layout from [Phantom](https://html5up.net/phantom), and a custom header menu.
 Much of the Jekyllization is based on [andrewbanchich's Jekyllized Phantom Theme](https://github.com/andrewbanchich/phantom-jekyll-theme).

 # Highlights:
 - Extremely modular and tweakable, and as such is entirely